 Diana Tran

-Diana graduated with a Bachelors of Science in Non-Profit Leadership & Management from Arizona State University in 2018.
-During her academic career, Diana completed two thesis projects in social and behavioral sciences exploring how socioeconomic status and demographics contribute to the achievement gap in standardized testing, and how identity and a sense of belonging impact civic engagement in transient communities.
-After university, Diana lived and worked in Japan for two years, teaching English to junior high school age children and consulting local non-profit organizations.
+Diana graduated with a Bachelors of Science in Non-Profit Leadership & Management and Concentrations in Sociology/Public Policy from Arizona State University.
+During her academic career, Diana completed two thesis projects in social and behavioral sciences exploring 1) how socioeconomic status and demographics contribute to the achievement gap and 2) how identity and a sense of belonging impact civic engagement in transient communities.
+After university, Diana lived and worked in Japan, teaching English to junior high school age children and consulting local non-profit organizations.
 To leverage her time in Japan, she learned Japanese to connect with the community, advised after-school activities – including student council and girls’ volleyball, and incorporated discussions on racism, cross-cultural communication, leadership development, mental health, and wellness into her curriculum.

 Diana considers herself as an advocate for youth leadership and has had the privilege of facilitating various trainings for the Governor’s Youth Council in Arizona and several chapters of Future Business Leaders of America, Key Club, and Phi Beta Lambda across the nation.
-Her own student leadership journey began with the March of Dimes in 2013 as a member of the High School Leadership Council.
+Her own student leadership journey began with the March of Dimes as a member of the High School Leadership Council.
 As time progressed, she advanced as a volunteer leader and went on to serve on the foundation’s top youth leadership board.
-Her facility with mobilizing students and adults and supporting key partnerships enabled her to become Chair of National Youth Outreach & Engagement, the Youth Liaison member of the Arizona State Board, and Advisor of the High School Leadership Council where she once served as a high school student.
+Her facility with mobilizing students and adults and supporting key partnerships enabled her to become Chair of National Youth Outreach & Engagement, the Youth Liaison member of the Arizona State Board, and Advisor of the High School Leadership Council – where she once served as a high school student.
+Diana has also served as a member of the March of Dimes Arizona Logistics Committee for several years, with multiple tenures as the Volunteer Coordinator, wherein she was responsible for recruiting, overseeing, and retaining over 400 volunteers on an annual basis.

-Maryland born, Diana is happy to be living in the DMV area again.
-In her free time, one may find her cooking, baking, hiking, or hanging out with her friends and family.
-She loves playing board games, singing (really badly), and traveling to areas that have cobblestone streets or crystal clear bodies of water.
+Maryland born, Diana is happy to be living her childhood dreams in Georgetown.
+In her free time, one may find her reading, writing, cooking, baking, hiking, traveling to the West Coast, at the movie theater, or hanging out with her friends and family.
+She loves playing board games, singing (really badly), and traveling to areas that have cobblestone streets or crystal-clear bodies of water.
+Diana also spends her time outside of work serving as a CASA and Community Garden volunteer.

 Email Newsletters with VerticalResponse